OceanBioME/OceanBioME.jl/paper/paper.md

 We have formulated the models such that they are easy to use alongside data assimilation packages such as ``EnsembleKalmanProcesses.jl`` [@ekp] to calibrate their parameters.
 This provides a powerful tool utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.

-![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
-We then add kelp (500 frond / m² in the top 50 m of water) in December of the 3ʳᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as well as a change in the phytoplankton growth cycle.
-Plot made with `Makie` [@makie].](column_example.png)

-![Here we replicate the Eady problem where a background buoyancy gradient and corresponding thermal wind generate a sub-mesoscale eddy, roughly following the setup of Taylor (2016).
-To this physical setup, we added a medium complexity (9 tracers) biogeochemical model, some of which are shown above.
-On top of this, we added particles modelling the growth of sugar kelp which are free-floating and advected by the flow, and carbon dioxide exchange from the air.
-A key advantage of writing ``OceanBioME.jl`` in Julia is that it offers accessibility similar to high-level languages such as Python, with the speed of languages like C and Fortran and built-in parallelism.
-This means that models can be run significantly faster than the equivalent in other high-level languages.
-``OceanBioME.jl`` can run on GPUs, allowing the above model (1 km × 1 km × 100 m with 64 × 64 × 16 grid points) to simulate 10 days of evolution in about 30 minutes of computing time on an Nvidia P100 GPU.](eady_example.png)

 A key metric for the validity of biogeochemical systems is the conservation of elements such as carbon and nitrogen in the system.
 We therefore continuously test the implemented models in a variety of simple scenarios (i.e. isolated, with/without air-sea flux, with/without sediment) to ensure basic conservations are fulfilled, and will continue to add tests for any new models.